LearningToPi/duo-proxy/README.md

 If you need to use a different UID to match a user in your host system, download the Dockerfile and build with a new UID as a parameter:

     docker build --build-arg UID=40001 -t duo-proxy-local:latest .

+## RADIUS DNS Server Resolver

+(added in v1.0.5 - or docker image learningtopi/duo-proxy:6.4.1-2)

+The DUO Auth proxy service will not resolve hostnames entered for RADIUS servers, only IP addresses are supported.
+In order to work around this limitation, a 'resolver.py' script has been added to the 'entrypoint.sh' file.
+This script will replace any DNS names entered as a radius host with the IP address fo the device.

+To use the resolver, you must enable the resolver script using the RESOLVER=TRUE environment variable.
+Also the config file must be mapped to /opt/duoauthproxy/conf/authproxy.cfg.resolver.
+The script will replace the DNS name with IP addresses and save the file as authproxy.cfg.
+The resolver will run each time the container starts.

+Updated container run:

+    docker run --name duo-proxy -d -p 1812:1812 -v [path]/authproxy.cfg.resolver:/opt/duoauthproxy/conf/authproxy.cfg.resolver -e RESOLVER=TRUE learningtopi/duo-proxy:latest